 - Dicyclomine (Antispas®, Bentyl®, Di-Spaz®, Dibent®, Or-Tyl®, Spasmoject®)

 - Darifenacin (Enablex®)

 - Oxybutinin Gel (Gelnique®)

 Sacral nerve stimulation: Sacral nerve stimulation is a therapy that electrically stimulates the nerves that control the bladder.
-A small device (a neurotransmitter) is implanted under the skin in the upper buttock area.
+A small device (a neurotransmitter) is implanted under the skin in the upper buttock area in an outpatient setting.
 The device sends mild electrical impulses through a lead (a wire) close to the sacral nerve (a nerve located in the lower back).
-The impulses, in turn, help provider bladder control.
+The impulses, in turn, help provide bladder control.

 Nerve stimulation is a reversible treatment that is considered when conservative treatments have not worked or have not been tolerated.
 Conservative treatments include behavioral therapies (diet modifications, biofeedback, bladder retraining, pelvic muscle exercises) and medications.
 Sacral nerve stimulation will not cure bladder control problems, but it can reduce the number of voids and/or the number of wetting episodes, and has very good overall efficacy.

 Call us for an Appointment